 Reasons.
 Index numbers are not listed because they can change from one script run to another.
-For example, the reason index might be 0 during one run and 4 during index (based on its index number, not name), the value might be work or office.
+For example, the reason index might be 0 during one run and 4 during

 Returns: The value of the requested index.
-For example, if switch\from is the requested
+For example, if switch_from is the requested index